It’s been a hard year for businesses big and small, across sectors.

 Mackay Goodwin has worked closely with company directors as they’ve faced down the impending failure of their businesses through no fault of their own, grappling with impacts ranging from employee welfare and job insecurity, to changing customer expectations and supply chain disruption.
 Meanwhile, these clients are scrambling to identify new growth pathways.

 On top of that, time and money that perhaps should have been spent planning for the future has been tangled up in managing the ‘now’ of 2020, which continues still as directors deal with the ongoing uncertainty around how much COVID will affect the economy into 2021.

 Navigating the safe harbour

-Recognising that directors would need extra protection because of the COVID-19 crisis, the Federal Government introduced its emergency ‘safe harbour’ legislation in March 2020, allowing directors the time to assess their company’s position before developing further plans, either for turnaround or insolvency administration.
+Recognising that directors would need extra protections because of the COVID-19 crisis, the Federal Government introduced its emergency ‘safe harbour’ legislation in March 2020, allowing directors the time to assess their company’s position before developing further plans, either for turnaround or insolvency administration.

 The relevant amendment, found in section 588GAAA of the Corporations Act 2001 (Cth)

 suspended provisions that would otherwise hold directors personally liable for trading while insolvent as a kind of “defence” in some circumstances.

 “As the economy starts to recover, it will be critical that distressed businesses have the necessary flexibility to restructure or to wind down their operations in an orderly manner,” the Treasury media release explained, the aim being to “help to prevent a further wave of failures before businesses have had the opportunity to recover”.